turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 The best way to get comfortable with these methods is to practice them, so we will!

 We'll break into groups and work on some <a href="https://github.com/turingschool-examples/iterator-methods-stations" target="\__blank">stations</a>.
-Answer the questions in each markdown file, and work through the problems.
+Answer the questions in each markdown file, and work through the problems in a repl.

 It's highly recommended to keep a list of the methods, along with answers to the questions from the markdown files, in a place that's easy to turn back to!